NVIDIA/MinkowskiEngine/_sources/convolution_on_sparse.rst.txt

 where :math:`\mathcal{V}^D(K)` is the list of offsets in :math:`D`-dimensional hypercube centered at the origin. e.g. :math:`\mathcal{V}^1(3)=\{-1, 0, 1\}`.
-The generalized sparse convolution in the following equation relaxes the above equation.
+The generalized convolution in the following equation relaxes the above equation.

 .. math::